ArminJo/JK-BMSToPylontechCAN/README.md

 - Switch off LCD backlight after timeout.
 - Beep on alarm and timeouts.

-**!!!
-On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/) !!!**
+**On a MCP2515 / TJA1050 kit for Arduino you must [replace the assembled 8 MHz crystal with a 16 MHz one](https://www.mittns.de/thread/1340-mcp2515-8mhz-auf-16mhz-upgrade/).**

-**!!!
-The MCP2515 / TJA1050 kit for Arduino must be supplied by an extra 5 V regulator, because the Arduino-Nano internal regulator cannot provide more than 100 mA and get defect on my site after a few days !!!**
+**The MCP2515 / TJA1050 kit for Arduino must be supplied by an extra 5 V regulator, because the Arduino-Nano internal regulator cannot provide more than 100 mA and got defect on my site after a few days.**

 <br/>